Kary Arora

-Anuh Shiroor (born 5th August1960) was an Indian DJ in Tabela, Oberoi Intercontinental, New Delhi.
+Kary Arora (born 7 January 1977) is an Indian DJ.
 She is best known as India's first female DJ.
-Anuh began DJing in 1979 until 1981.
-After that she went on to working as a copywriter and artist until 1976.
-She again changed her career and became a hairdresser and works for hair in Bollywood under her salon name Making Headlines.
+Arora began DJing in 1997 and became the 5th female music composer in Bollywood.
+She ventured into music composition, writing lyrics, rapping, and grunge singing.

 Early life and education

 Kary Arora was born in Chandigarh, India on 7 January 1977.
-There were no profound DJing schools back in India in 1997, so she joined Adersh sound and light company in Delhi as a sound labor/DJ for 300 rupees to understand digital connections of console.
-She taught herself DJing in a year, while shifting jobs in Delhi.
-Her training for music and keyboards happened under Guru Ravi Prakash, provides her with a greater understanding of music.
-She studied Audio Engineering at SAE Institute in Chennai to improve her skills of songwriting.
+Due to a lack of prestigious DJing schools in India in 1997, she joined Adersh Sound & Light Company in Delhi as a sound laborer/DJ for a 300 rupee wage to develop knowledge of digital audio mixing.
+She taught herself DJing in a year, while working different jobs in Delhi.
+Her training for music and keyboards happened under Guru Ravi Prakash.
+She studied Audio Engineering at SAE Institute in Chennai to improve her songwriting skills.

 Musical career

-As a DJ

-She began Djing in 1997 as a freelance.
-Her first resident DJing was in club Temptation in Delhi from 1999 to 2000, then joined Buzz-Delhi from 2001 to 2004, Flames in Le Meridian-Chennai in 2005, Buzz-Gurgaon, Delhi-NCR from 2006 to 2008 and until present she has been freelancing performing in clubs across the globe.
+Arora began freelance DJing in 1997.
+Her first DJ residency was in club Temptation in Delhi from 1999 to 2000.
+She then joined Buzz-Delhi from 2001 to 2004, Flames in Le Meridian-Chennai in 2005, Buzz-Gurgaon, Delhi-NCR from 2006 to 2008 and until present she has been freelance performing in clubs across the globe.

-As a songwriter

-From Jingles to Bollywood Songs, she has made a mark in all parts of Indian music industry.
-She has successfully juggled between roles; be it a Singer, composer, music director or an Audio Engineer.
-Kary is one of those rare breed of music directors who would walk a mile to record best suited tunes and come up with absolute wicked songs required to meet the demands of the script.
-In 2008 she composed her first single Funny Happy B'day to U for Meow Fm, in 2009 composed a background score 48 Sec of Morning Melody for CNEB channel.
+In 2008, Arora composed her first single Funny Happy B'day to U for Meow Fm.
+In 2009, she composed a background score 48 Sec of Morning Melody for CNEB channel.
 Spectral Records released her two singles Sanware ki Dhun and De De Deedaar De in 2013.
-In 2013, she made her debut as music composer in Bollywood movie Satya 2 with her song Satya is Back Again In 2015, she composed song Tinko ke Sahare in movie Angry Indian Goddesses.
+In 2013, she made her debut as music composer in Bollywood movie Satya 2 with her song Satya is Back Again In 2015, she composed Tinko ke Sahare, a song for the movie Angry Indian Goddesses.